 Every LPN is personally and professionally responsible to ensure they adhere to the Standards of Practice and they meet their College’s regulatory requirements for licensure.

-The College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL) has developed a strategic plan covering the period 2013-2016.
-It focuses on three strategic directions:
+The College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL) has developed a strategic plan covering the period 2018-2020.
+It focuses on three strategic priorities: